 This course provides a general overview of the history of the United States from pre-colonial times through the onset of World War I. Using primary documents and secondary sources, students explore the cultural, political, geographical, economic, and technological changes of America’s past.
 Major topics include colonization, independence, the Constitution, sectionalism, the Civil War, Reconstruction, industrialization, immigration, the Gilded Age, and the Progressive Era.
 The course involves a good deal of discussion, reading, and writing, including a research paper.

 world history to world war i

 Grade: 10 Required

-Students examine the various forces shaping the history of the modern world.
+This course examines the forces shaping the history of the modern world.
 Emphasis is given to the changes brought about by the Enlightenment, revolutionary politics, the development of the modern nation-state, and industrialism.
-Case studies of colonialism, independence movements, and the conflicts engendered by the new nationalism of the 19th Century are undertaken.
-A research paper, building on skills learned in 9thgrade, is required.
+Students study colonialism, independence movements, and the conflicts engendered by the new nationalism of the 19th Century.
+A research paper, building on skills learned in 9th grade, is required.

 20th Century History